 In exceptional circumstances, if you wish to defer any of your examinations, you must complete a deferral form obtainable from the Student Services Centre and obtain the written permission of those people listed on the form.
-You must do this by no later than the Friday of the first week of the Summer term.
+You must do this by no later than the Friday of the first week of the Summer Term.
 Late applications will only be accepted in the case of unforeseen circumstances.

-Special Exams Provision
+Special Examinations Provision

-If you are a taught Masters student and you miss an exam for any reason, the next opportunity for you to sit the examination will be in May/June of the following year.
+If you are a taught Masters student and you miss an exam for any reason, the next opportunity for you to sit the examination will be in May/ June of the following year.

-However, provision exists whereby a special exam paper can be set for a student who wishes to sit such an exam, having been unable to attempt or complete it due to "very exceptional" medical or other mitigating circumstances that arose up to three calendar days prior to or during the affected examination(s).
+However, very occasionally circumstances arise which prevent a student from being able to sit an examination(s).
+A special examinations provision exists whereby a special exam paper(s) can be set for a student who wishes to sit such an exam, having been unable to attempt or complete it due to "very exceptional" medical or other mitigating circumstances that arose up to five calendar days prior to or during the affected examination(s).